-The Degree Programme in Information Systems Management (90 ECTS) is a Master’s degree programme offered completely in English.
+The Degree program in Information Systems Management (90 ECTS) is a Master’s degree program offered completely in English.
 It leads to an internationally recognized degree in business information technology officially called Master of Business Administration.

-The goal of the programme is to broaden the skills of an ICT expert for managing business-driven ICT development projects and managing ICT services in international working environment.
-Understanding global business processes and management principles becomes a key competence of every student.
+The goal of the program is to broaden the skills of an ICT expert for managing business-driven ICT development projects and managing ICT services in the international working environment.
+Understanding global business processes and management principles become a key competence of every student.
 The ability to actively search for new and innovative solutions in order to respond to changing business needs and technological environments also forms part of the student’s final competence profile.
-The programme is targeted at students who are working during the studies and therefore the contact hours are scheduled in the evenings or in the weekends.
-Accomplishment of the programme takes about 2 years from a part-time student.
+The program is targeted at students who are working during the studies and therefore the contact hours are scheduled in the evenings or on the weekends.
+The accomplishment of the program takes about 2 years from a part-time student.

-Profile of the Degree Programme in Information Systems Management
+Profile of the Degree Program in Information Systems Management

-Degree Programme in Information Systems Management (ISM) provides the ICT industry with top quality professionals understanding the principles of business and having the all-round competences needed to successfully manage large international ICT development projects or continuous ICT services.
+The degree program in Information Systems Management (ISM) provides the ICT industry with top quality professionals understanding the principles of business and having the all-around competencies needed to successfully manage large international ICT development projects or continuous ICT services.

 ISM provides you with a practical opportunity to extend your personal competences to a managerial and renewer level in the field of international ICT.